US, Europe and Worldwide display ad clickthrough rates statistics summary

 If you're looking to get more from your display advertising we have a premium members' paid media playbook.

-Through 2018 we update our statistics summaries with the latest research as it becomes…
+Through 2019 we will update our statistics summaries with the…

 Chart of the day: Digital Ad Spend grows at fastest rate in 9 years